On the 4d/3d/2d view of the SCFT/VOA correspondence: Introduction

 Furthermore, since the circle reduction of this sort naturally produces 3d $\cN=4$ theories without Higgs and Coulomb branches, this connects to yet another modern area of research.
 Namely, the 3d $\cN=4$ SCFTs without moduli spaces of vacua.
 They have recently received some attention in \cite{Gang:2018huc,Gang:2021hrd,Gang:2023rei,Ferrari:2023fez}, and were called the ``rank-zero'' theories.
-This terminology may be a little surprising to the practitioners of 4d $\cN=2$ SCFT, since in that case, it is believed that there are no interacting rank-zero theories \cite{Argyres:2020nrr}.
-The world of 3d $\cN=4$ SCFTs, however, is much richer, and contains a plethora of such theories.
-In particular, \cite{Gang:2018huc,Gang:2021hrd,Gang:2023rei} give an infinite collection of such theories.
-We will also show that the Argyres-Douglas theories of type $(A_{k-1}, A_{M-1})$, with $\gcd(k,M)=1$, lead to the rank-zero 3d $\cN=4$ SCFTs under the $\Z_{M+k}$-twisted circle reduction.
+This terminology may be a little surprising to the experts on 4d $\cN=2$ SCFT, since in that case rank-zero means that the Coulomb branch is zero-dimensional, and it is believed that there are no interacting rank-zero theories \cite{Argyres:2020nrr}.
+The world of 3d $\cN=4$ SCFTs, however, is much richer, and contains a plethora of such examples.
+In particular, \cite{Gang:2018huc,Gang:2021hrd,Gang:2023rei} propose an infinite collection of rank-zero theories.
+We will also show that the Argyres-Douglas theories of type $(A_{k-1}, A_{M-1})$, with $\gcd(k,M)=1$, give rank-zero 3d $\cN=4$ SCFTs under the $\Z_{M+k}$-twisted circle reduction.
 The whole classification is not pursued here, and presumably involves many more examples.

 For a brief road map of all the topics involved in our discussion, see Figure \ref{fig:unify}: \\ So, as already mentioned earlier, our approach is based on applying the holomorphic-topological (HT) twist and the Omega-deformation to the 4d $\cN=2$ SCFT.
 We first put the undeformed 4d HT theory on $\Sigma\times C$, where $\Sigma$ is the holomorphic direction and $C$ is the topological direction having the shape of cigar.
 After degenerating the cigar $C$ into the half-line, we obtain a 3d $\cN=4$ theory with the canonical $(0,4)$ boundary condition denoted $H$ throughout this paper, see Figure \ref{fig:intro-cigar}: \\ We then turn on the Omega-deformation along $C$ with the parameter $\varepsilon$.
 This version of the Omega-deformation was constructed in \cite{Oh:2019bgz,Jeong:2019pzg}, in particular, \cite{Oh:2019bgz} showed that it looks like the Omega-deformed B-model \cite{Yagi:2014toa,Luo:2014sva} on $C$.